 Be patient and cautious as you will still be traveling through single lane portions of the trail at times.

-OPEN to the campgrounds and to tree line of Clear Lake.
+OPEN to the campgrounds and to Clear Lake.
 Have you ever seen the views from Clear Lake trail.
 Take it just to get out your camera!